Information icon

 Details of the remuneration paid to our Responsible Persons are set out above.

-Hostplus is committed to creating and sustaining a diverse and inclusive workforce which embraces a wide range of perspectives, backgrounds and life experiences.
+Hostplus is dedicated to fostering and maintaining a diverse and inclusive workforce that values the variety of perspectives, backgrounds, and life experiences of our 350 employees.